 If you have to fix your mirrors, make a phone call, change out of a sweatshirt, or eat a snack, do it before or after your drive.
 If you are a passenger and you see someone driving distracted, kindly tell them to focus their attention on driving.
 If necessary, help drivers with tasks like navigation so they can focus exclusively on the road.

-If a Distracted Driver Harms You, Call Baum Hedlund Accident Lawyers
+If a Distracted Driver Harms You, Call Wisner Baum Accident Lawyers